owendodd/cafe/content/archive/temporary-wine-bar.md

 shopslideshow = []

 +++
-Hosted by _Jzuj_ –the collaborative cooking project of graphic designer Owen Dodd and chef Nicholas Sewitz–temporary wine bar spanned two evenings, providing snacks and a selection of natural wines.
-Charlotte Jackson, an opera soprano, provided live accompaniment on the final night of the wine bar, singing selected arias from the 17th-20th centuries.
+Hosted by _Jzuj_ – the collaborative cooking project of graphic designer, Owen Dodd and chef Nicholas Sewitz, the temporary wine bar spanned two evenings.
+The gastronomists provided a tasty selection of their homemade pickles and other delicious snacks which they paired with a selection of delightful natural wines.
+On the second night of the wine bar, opera soprano, Charlotte Jackson, provided live accompaniment, performing selected arias from the 17th-20th centuries.